Delay-Doppler Domain Channel Measurements and Modeling in High-Speed Railways: LTE-R Based DD Domain Channel Measurement

 where \( N_{\text{FFT}} \) is the number of FFT points, $n\in\{0,1,...,N-1\}, m \in \{0,1,...,M-1\}$, and $N$ and $M$ are the number of OFDM symbols and subcarriers, respectively.

-Subsequently, the TF domain channel fading corresponding to the cell specific reference signal (CRS) will be estimated.
+Subsequently, the TF domain channel fading corresponding to the CRS will be estimated.
 Assume the resource grid has \( M \) subcarriers in the frequency domain and \( N \) OFDM symbols in the time domain.
-Let \( Y(m,n) \) be the received signal on the \( m \)-th subcarrier and \( n \)-th OFDM symbol, and \( X_p(m,n) \) be the corresponding transmitted pilot symbol.
-According to reference \cite{article11,ma2025delay}, the relationship between $Y(m,n)$ and $X_p(m,n)$ is given by:
+Let \( Y[m,n] \) be the received signal on the \( m \)-th subcarrier and \( n \)-th OFDM symbol, and \( X_p[m,n] \) be the corresponding transmitted pilot symbol.
+According to reference \cite{article11,ma2025delay}, the relationship between $Y[m,n]$ and $X_p[m,n]$ is given by:

-where $H(m,n)$ refers to the channel fading of $X_p(m,n)$ in $Y(m,n)$, $I(m,n)$ refers to ICI experienced by $Y(m,n)$, and $w(m,n)$ denotes noise.
-When the ICI term is negligible by setting $\Delta f$ much greater than the maximum Doppler shift, the TF domain channel fading can be obtained based on the least square (LS) criterion as \cite{article11,ma2025delay}:
+where $H(m,n)$ refers to the channel fading of $X_p[m,n]$ in $Y[m,n]$, $I[m,n]$ refers to ICI experienced by $Y[m,n]$, and $w[m,n]$ denotes noise.
+In the frequency domain, the ICI term $I[m,n]$ arises from the superposition of leakage components from multiple subcarriers.
+According to the central limit theorem (CLT), this aggregated interference can be approximated as a complex Gaussian random variable \cite{CLT}.
+Consequently, the ICI behaves similarly to additive noise.
+By treating the ICI as part of the total noise and utilizing the least square (LS) criterion, the initial TF domain channel fading estimates at pilot positions can be obtained as:

-For non-pilot symbols, \(Y(m,n)\) is 0.
-Then, the TF domain channel fading of $NM$ resource elements is given by:
+After obtaining the initial estimates, we must isolate the pilot information from the rest of the frame.
+In the LTE downlink frame structure, the resource grid is complex.
+Besides the CRS used for channel estimation, the grid is populated by the physical downlink control channel (PDCCH), the physical downlink shared channel (PDSCH), and synchronization signals (PSS/SSS).
+For the received signal $Y[m,n]$ at non-pilot locations (i.e., $[m,n] \notin \mathcal{P}$), the value represents data or control information superimposed with noise, rather than zero.
+Using these values directly would introduce significant interference to the DD channel estimation.
+To address this, we perform an algorithmic masking operation (zero-padding).
+We retain the LS channel estimates at the CRS positions and artificially set the values at all other resource elements to zero.
+This process filters out the interference from PDSCH and PDCCH, resulting in the TF channel matrix $\hat{H}_{\text{LS}}[m,n]$:

 where \( \mathcal{P} \) represents the set of all pilot symbol positions in the time-frequency resource grid.
-Then, the obtained $\hat{H}_{\text{LS}}(m,n)$ will be used for subsequent DD domain channel estimation and modeling.
+Then, the obtained $\hat{H}_{\text{LS}}[m,n]$ will be used for subsequent DD domain channel estimation and modeling.